top of page

 Ickleton Lion pub in rural Cambridgeshire www.ickletonlionpub.co.uk is a great example of this done well!
 Over a period of a few weeks, they raised £440,000 with pledges both nationally and internationally which allowed them to enter negotiations with owners, Greene King.
 Their website is really helpful and I'd love to mirror this documentation in due course, if/ when the Community Benefit Society idea takes off and if Herts County Council can see it's part of a robust plan (more on that another time.)

 I should add, I know £200 is a lot of money to a lot of people.
-Smaller donations are always welcomed and will really help towards ongoing consultancy fees (I'm keen to hire Plunkett Foundation who have been advising me and specialise in community businesses) and marketing costs.
-Account details should be going up on the website later today.
+Smaller donations are always welcomed and will really help towards ongoing consultancy fees (I'm keen to hire Plunkett Foundation who have been advising me and specialise in community businesses) and marketing costs in addition to other advice and creating other fundraising opportunities.

 Please keep sharing, engaging and telling your friends that you are helping to Save Heath Barn- the second oldest building in Boxmoor!!
 I really think we can make this happen but we need the commitment of lots of people who are passionate about seeing Heath Barn turned into something that the community can enjoy and be proud of.

-Our Crowdfunder link for donations less than £200 are very much appreciated.
-Our Heath Barn are very fortunate that Hugo Hardy has been assisting with architectural work up to this point.
+Up to this point, I have personally spent close to £500 on printing survey, the website and domain name and applying to become a CIC.
+Donations for less than £200 are very much appreciated and will help us continue our work in the community.
+Our Heath Barn are very fortunate that Hugo Hardy has been assisting with architectural work up to this point pro bono.
 We also had the generosity of a local surveyor, Battram Associates, to carry out initial analysis free of charge.
-However in order to progress with the idea, will need to hire them, possibly along with financial and legal advice.
-We are also keen to look into consultancy advice from Plunkett UK- an organisation that excel in helping community businesses thrive!
+However, in order to progress and spread word of the campaign, we may need to increase our marketing and pay for legal advise and assistance to create a business pack.
+We are also keen to look into consultancy advice from Plunkett UK- an organisation that excel in promoting community businesses and helping them thrive!

 bottom of page